Public-Address/docs/docs/source/newcampaign.rst

 •	Campaign Name: An internal name for your campaign that will make sense to you and your colleagues – journalists don’t see this
 •	From: Select which email address you want to send your campaign from
-•	Select list or enter contacts: Start typing to find media lists to distribute to, or start typing a journalists name to add them to the campaign
 •	Subject line: Just like a regular email subject line

 Great – you’ve now got your campaign set up.
 You’ll now want to add content to your campaign.